Keynote Address by H.E. Pham Binh Minh, Deputy Prime Minister of Viet Nam, on "Vision for an Asia-Pacific Partnership for the 21st Century"

 The Council has asserted itself as a unique institution in harnessing the heart and mind from business, government and academic circles to formulate ideas on the most significant challenges facing the Asia - Pacific.

-Looking back at the last three decades, we can be proud of the transformation of Asia-Pacific into a region of peace and a driver of global growth and economic integration.
+Looking back at the last three decades, we can be proud of the transformation of the Asia-Pacific into a region of peace and a driver of global growth and economic integration.

 Ours is the only region that has not suffered from a single armed conflict since the end of the Cold War.
 When PECC was established in 1980, the region accounted for over 40% of global GDP and has now risen to over 50%.
 Over a billion people in the region have been lifted out of extreme poverty.